ministryofjustice/hmpps-probation-check-in-ui/README.md

 As part of the automation to create the new service, various parts of the codebase will be updated to reflect it's specific name.

-## Oauth2 Credentials

-The template project is set up to run with two sets of credentials, each one support a different oauth2 flows.
-These need to be requested from the auth team by filling in this [template](https://dsdmoj.atlassian.net/browse/HAAR-140) and raising on their slack channel.

-### Auth Code flow

-These are used to allow authenticated users to access the application.
-After the user is redirected from auth back to the application, the typescript app will use the returned auth code to request a JWT token for that user containing the user's roles.
-The JWT token will be verified and then stored in the user's session.

-These credentials are configured using the following env variables:

-- AUTH_CODE_CLIENT_ID
-- AUTH_CODE_CLIENT_SECRET

 ### Client Credentials flow